heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 <img src="/img/project-transform-timetables-into-gtfs/repeat_column.png" height="300" />

-When transforming a `TimeTable` into GTFS files, these columns are expanded, i.e. when encountering a stop_times entry, which contains a (user-specified) repeat-identifier, we first create the next entry and afterwards fill in the remaining values shifted by the given amount.
+When transforming a TimeTable into GTFS files, these columns are expanded, i.e. when encountering a TimeTableEntry, which contains a (user-specified) repeat identifier, we fill in the gap between the previous and next TimeTableEntry with values shifted by the given amount.

-For example, given a `TimeTable` like the one above, the entries required for adding all repeated stop times are the first, second and third entries.
+For example, given a TimeTable like the one above, the entries required for adding all repeated stop times are the first, second and third entries.
 The first one marks the lower bound, from which to add the repeating stop times.
 The amount that each new entry will need to be shifted by is taken from the second entry, the actual repeat entry.
 The third entry marks the upper bound.\
-We iteratively create new stop times, starting at the lower bound, where each new entry is being shifted by the number of minutes, until we reach the upper bound, at which point we stop and go to the next entry.
+We iteratively create new stop times, starting at the lower bound, where each new entry is being shifted by the number of minutes, until we reach the upper bound, at which point we are done.

 ### Holidays and other special dates